 The overall health of the container plants in DG-2A was noted as being good.
-Approximately 15 percent of the container plants in DG-2A were noted as showing varied levels of stress, which is approximately 10 percent higher than the percentage of container plants that were showing stress during the previous qualitative monitoring event.
+Approximately less than five percent of the container plants in DG-2A were noted as showing varied levels of stress, which is approximately the same as the percentage of container plants that were showing stress during the previous qualitative monitoring event.
 Stress may be occurring as a result of 1) herbivory by rabbits or other wildlife, 2) competition from nonnative and invasive weeds, 3) misplaced emitters, or 4) recreational traffic through the mitigation areas.
 There were no additional container plants noted as being missing or dead.
 Formal mortality counts were taken for DG-2A during the 2020 quantitative monitoring and were included in the 2020 annual reporting.
+Seasonal dieback was noted for the willows (Salix sp.) and the Fremont's cottonwoods (Populus fremontii).
 Some of the planting basins were observed to have minor erosion and should be repaired.
 The installation of plants in the DG-2A mitigation area appears to have been completed successfully.
 The current issues identified during the monitoring visit are not expected to have an effect on the continued growth of the plants in the mitigation area.
 Photos 5 through 6 in Attachment B document the mitigation area during the monitoring visit.

 Native plant growth was noted throughout the DG-2A mitigation area, likely both from natural recruitment and from seeding.
-Native plants such as annual bursage (Ambrosia acanthicarpa), mugwort (Artemisia douglasiana), cobweb thistle (Cirsium occidentale), tall flatsedge (Cyperus eragrostis), Canada horseweed (Erigeron canadensis), telegraph weed (Heterotheca grandiflora), and stinging nettle (Urtica dioca) were observed sprouting in the DG-2A mitigation area.
+Native plants such as mugwort (Artemisia douglasiana), telegraph weed (Heterotheca grandiflora), wild cucumber (Marah macrocarpa), caterpillar phacelia, and stinging nettle (Urtica dioca) were observed sprouting in the DG-2A mitigation area.
 Native cover for the DG-2A mitigation area was estimated to be 50 to 55 percent.

-Nonnative weed cover in DG-2A was estimated at approximately less than one percent, which is approximately 45 percent lower than the level of weed cover that was observed during the previous qualitative monitoring event.
-Nonnative species observed in DG-2A included black mustard, red brome, and Mediterranean grass; however, all of these annual nonnative species were observed to be mostly dead for the season.
+Nonnative weed cover in DG-2A was estimated at approximately less than one percent, which is approximately four percent lower than the level of weed cover that was observed during the previous qualitative monitoring event.
+This site appeared to have been recently weeded during the monitoring visit.
+Nonnative species observed in DG-2A included black mustard, foxtail barley (Hordeum murinum), and perennial pepperweed (Lepidium latifolium).
+All nonnative weeds were just starting to germinate and had not gone to flower or seed.